neofutur/lbry_discord_repost_bot/README.md

-edit config.json to put your own lbry claimid, url, bot token ( how to get your discord bot token ? : https://www.writebots.com/discord-bot-token/ ) you can choose to post only the reposts, only the uploads, or both , to post both choose:
+edit config.json to put your own lbry claimid, url, bot token ( how to get your discord bot token ? : https://www.writebots.com/discord-bot-token/ )

+you can choose to post only the reposts, only the uploads, or both , to post both choose:

 "postreposts" : "yes",

 "postuploads" : "yes",

-in the config file, change to no you dont wat one of them
+in the config file, change to no if you dont want one of them

 #you need to have a working lbrynet SDK on the same computer so the bot can ask infos to the LBC blockchain :